-In order to let them know the importance of cleaning, it is good to remind them that the vehicle wrap film they are going to apply on this vehicle is going to last at least a few months to a few years.
+In order to let them know the importance of cleaning, it is good to remind them that the vehicle wrap film they are going to apply to this vehicle is going to last at least a few months to a few years.
 And cleaning plays a big part in terms of the effect of long term durability.

-Of course though, you would not have to do this all the time.
+Of course though, you might not have to do this all the time.
 But it is good to have it when an installer is new to your shop, or he is a beginner.
-It can be a starting lesson to let them understand the importance of cleaning and know that sometimes they did not really quite clean it as they think.
+It can be a starting lesson to let them understand the importance of cleaning and know that sometimes they did not quite clean it as they think.